What is Performance Testing?

-The primary objective is to establish the benchmark behaviour of the system.
-It does not aim to find defects in the application rather this focus on measuring characteristics, such as response times, throughput or the mean time.
+The primary objective is to establish the benchmark behavior of the system.
+It does not aim to find defects in the application rather this focuses on measuring characteristics, such as response times, throughput or the meantime.
 This can be done in different ways depending on the tool, such as different user profiles, different types of activity, timing delays and other parameters.

 Performance Testing Techniques:

-Load Testing – Testing the behaviour of the system under a specific load or to get the breakeven point where system starts downgrading it’s performance.
+Load Testing - Testing the behavior of the system under a specific load or to get the breakeven point where the system starts downgrading it's performance.
 Learn More

 Stress Testing: It is performed to find the upper limit capacity of the system and also to determine how the system performs if the current load goes well above the expected maximum.
 Learn More